mailgun/documentation/source/user_manual.rst

 Mailgun's templates uses a fork of the very popular template engine `handlebars`_.
 To provide values for substitution you have to use :ref:`Attaching Data to Messages <manual-customdata>`.
 Let's see how to send a message using the template feature:

-First create a template via the :ref:`Template API <api-teamplates>`
+First create a template via the :ref:`Template API <api-templates>`

 .. include:: samples/templates/create-template-usage.rst